ProWarzywo/RiotApi/README.md

 # RiotApi

-# Used to check summoner profile in League of Legends catches previous and his Tag example
+# Used to check summoner profile in League of Legends using summoner name and his Tag
 # Name: "ProWarzywo"
 # Tag: "144 Hz"